-Rwanda, what can researchers learn from the existing literature?
+Against this nascent evidence, what conclusions can researchers draw about the feasibility of post-traumatic growth in perpetrators of genocide?
+In the 1994 genocide in Rwanda, perpetrators engaged in politically sanctioned violence that in most cases involved killing their neighbours, friends, and family members.
+Given the intimacy of the genocide in Rwanda, what can researchers learn from the existing literature about post-traumatic growth?
 In this section, we are concerned only with the plausibility of post-traumatic growth in this context; we reserve discussion of the ethical issues associated with studying this topic until later in the paper.
 However, we acknowledge that asking such a question about genocide perpetrators feels different to asking it about soldiers, which is likely in part to be a reaction to the horror of the crimes committed.
 It is also possible that our view of war and soldiers is interpreted through the lens of defending and protecting a nation, which might lend a degree of moral credence to the soldiers' actions that cannot be attributed to the ideology of genocide.
-This issue was raised by Hijazi and colleagues who noted that soldiers in morally controversial wars (e.g., Vietnam or Iraq) might have greater difficulty in justifying their actions.28
+This issue was raised by Keith Hijazi and colleagues who noted that soldiers in morally controversial wars (e.g., Vietnam or Iraq) might have greater difficulty in justifying their actions.28

 A central question in this debate rests upon whether the concept of trauma is relevant to perpetrators of violence.
-The theory of post-traumatic growth was originally developed based on Janoff-Bulman's theory of shattered assumptions.29 According to Janoff-Bulman's model, people rely on a foundational set of assumptions to guide their understanding of the social world.
+The theory of post-traumatic growth was originally based on Ronnie Janoff-Bulman's theory of shattered assumptions.29 According to Janoff-Bulman's model, people rely on a foundational set of assumptions to guide their understanding of the social world.
 These assumptions claim that the world is predictable, meaningful and benevolent, and that the individual has the power to control the outcomes unfolding in their lives.
 Traumatic life events have the potential to shatter all of these assumptions, leaving an individual feeling vulnerable and exposed in a world that is unpredictable, uncontrollable and unjust.
 Janoff-Bulman was concerned with providing an explanatory account for why people experience PTSD following traumatic events.
-As such, her approach to treatment was to help individuals cope with the negative intrusions triggered by the shattering of their assumptions and to facilitate the rebuilding of a conceptual model of the world that integrated their experiences of victimisation.
-Post-traumatic growth uses this theory as a starting point, arguing that positive changes to individuals; goals and outlook only occur when they are engaged in an effortful process to rebuild their assumptive world and search for meaning from their trauma.30
+As such, her approach to treatment was to help individuals cope with the negative intrusions triggered by the shattering of their assumptions and to facilitate the rebuilding of a conceptual model of the world that integrated their experiences of victimization.
+Post-traumatic growth uses this theory as a starting point, arguing that positive changes to individuals' goals and outlook only occur when they are engaged in an effortful process to rebuild their assumptive world and search for meaning from their trauma.30

-28 Hijazi, Keith and O'Brien.
+28 Hijazi, Keith, and O'Brien.

-29 Ronnie Janoff-Bulman, Shattered Assumptions: Towards a New Psychology of Trauma, (New York, NY US: Free Press, 1992).
+29 Ronnie Janoff-Bulman, Shattered Assumptions: Towards a New Psychology of Trauma (New York: Free Press, 1992).